na-na-hi/renget/archive/lcbguide.md

 ## Rerolling
 **1. Do I need to reroll?**
-No. All story content can be beaten with the default Identities.
+No. Most, if not all story content can be beaten with the default Identities.
 Reroll if you want to start with specific ones.
 If you're not interested in meta Identities just look for whatever makes your dick the hardest and make sure it's actually in the roll pool by checking the probabilities tab on the banner you're rolling on.

 **2. Who do I reroll for?**
 I have listed what most people consider to be the most "meta" 000 Identity in the roll pool for each Sinner here.
 Identities at the top of the list are generally better than the ones at the bottom, but the ordering past the first 4 IDs should be considered loose.
 Try to get one or two Identities on this list.
 Do not bother rerolling for E.G.O.